justin73/secret-santa/README.md

  - The draw cannot be activated if someone's spouse is missing, since all members must participate the draw

 2. Implict conditions for adding participants:
- - Name duplicate is not allowed, since app pariticpants have unique names
+ - Name duplicate is not allowed, since app pariticpants have unique names, all names are casted to lower case
  - Can't add someone who has spouse but the spouse doesn't have a partner
  - Can't add someone who has spouse but the spouse's partner is not this person
  - Can't add someone whose spouse is itself